khalidua/SOLID_DP/design-patterns-explanation.md

 ### 3. Strategy Pattern
 **Concept:**
-The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
-It lets the algorithm vary independently from clients that use it.
+The Strategy Pattern groups different methods, keeps each one separate, and allows them to be swapped easily.

 **Example in Our Pizza System:**
 ```python